j-c-w/factory-data/app/backend/scala/datatypes/experimental/README.md

+This is a set of features I would very much like to implement should I have the time.
+It would really take this project to the next level.
+However, right now, I feel committed to focus on the project itself and not any future extensibility.

 This is a temporary file for me to have a try at making this whole program generic (with the exception of the loading classes).

 The idea is to pass a list of column headers, which will be used for the toHtml etc. and then a List of rows.